Generalizing causal inferences from individuals in randomized trials to all trial-eligible individuals: Estimation

-This perspective highlights connections between different methods for extending trial findings to the target population \cite{cole2010generalizing,kern2016assessing} and suggests estimators with improved efficiency and robustness to model misspecification.
-In this section, we discuss three types of estimators: (1) \emph{outcome model-based} estimators that rely on modeling the expectation of the outcome; (2) \emph{inverse probability (IP) weighting} estimators that rely on modeling the probability of participation in the trial; and (3) \emph{doubly robust} estimators that rely on modeling the expectation of the outcome and the probability of participation in the trial.
-We provide derivations of the asymptotic behavior of these estimators in the Appendix; hereafter, ``convergence'' and the symbol ``$\rightarrow$'' denote convergence in probability; estimators that converge to their estimands are termed ``consistent''.
+We now discuss estimators of the functional $\mu(a) \equiv \E_{X}\! \big[ \E [Y | X, S = 1, A = a]\big].$ Specifically, we consider (1) \emph{outcome model-based} estimators that rely on modeling the expectation of the outcome; (2) \emph{inverse probability (IP) weighting} estimators that rely on modeling the probability of participation in the trial; and (3) \emph{augmented IP weighting} estimators that rely on modeling both the expectation of the outcome and the probability of participation in the trial.
+Hereafter, ``convergence'' and the symbol ``$\rightarrow$'' denote convergence in probability; estimators that converge to their corresponding estimands are termed ``consistent'' (see the Web Appendix for additional information).